 Cohen Buchan Edwards LLP

 The Personal Information Protection Act (“the Act”) regulates the way private sector organizations within British Columbia collect, use, keep, secure and disclose personal information.
 “Personal Information” means all information about an identifiable individual.
-The Firm recognizes the importance of privacy and recognizes the sensitivity of personal information received by us in the course of our legal practice.
+We recognize the importance of privacy and the sensitivity of personal information received by us in the course of our legal practice.

 Our Need for Personal Information

 In order to be able to give legal advice to our clients, we need access to all relevant facts and information that relate to our retainer and to the representation of our clients.
 This information will necessarily include personal information about our clients and about individuals other than our clients.